 There is no uniform at Camp Highlands.
 It is a good place to wear out old clothes.
 The laundry is sent to town once a week and returned the next day.
 Each camper’s laundry is washed individually.
 The laundry prefers a 24 x 36, well labeled, cloth or nylon, clearly labeled laundry bag with a drawstring.

 Please be sure that each clothing item is clearly labeled.
-A sewn name label works best, but we’ve also found that vinyl labels also work well.
+A sewn name label works best, but we’ve found that vinyl labels also work really well.

 The boys keep their clothing in footlockers or trunks.
 We like the Happy Camper Trunk from Everything Summer camp.
 Use the code: play741hi at checkout for a discount.